alinemendoza/CSSummit06_2025/CS2/readme.md

-# Please use this folder to share your output in python training.
+# Please use this folder to share training materials and your output in python training.
 Thank you.
 ![Python Logo](https://www.fullstackpython.com/img/logos/py.png)